Jaydenlee4891/nba-champion-predictor/README.md

 <img width="1440" alt="Screenshot 2025-06-16 at 21 12 14" src="https://github.com/user-attachments/assets/16d142d5-9947-4a85-9337-ae0210779a9c" />
 So this means that the machine predicted the pacers to win game 5.
 I will comeback after game 5 to see if it was correct.
 You can ignore the actual as the game didn't happen yet and we are only interested in what the algorithm predicted.

+So OKC did win game 5 so the prediction was wrong.
+The model isn't perfect as today Haliburton the pacer's star Point guard got a hamstring injury and the no amount of data can ever predict that.
+Some events are just unpredictable

 I think I am done with this project for now maybe I will do it again next season and try to predict the entire playoffs this time.